- Surface Mining and Reclamation

 In Washington, "reclamation" means rehabilitation of disturbed areas resulting from surface or underground mining.
 The basic objective of reclamation at mines is to reestablish the vegetative cover, soil stability, and water conditions at the site.
 As a second beneficial use, mines are reclaimed for fish and wildlife, grazing, forestry, wetlands, and commercial and industrial uses.

-Assuring reclamation of Washington’s permitted mines is a key responsibility of the Department of Natural Resources (DNR) Division of Geology and Earth Resources.
+Assuring reclamation of Washington’s permitted mines is a key responsibility of the Department of Natural Resources (DNR) Washington Geological Survey.

 The Surface Mining Act is a reclamation law that requires a permit for each mine that: (1) results in more than 3 acres of mine-related disturbance, or (2) has a high-wall that is both higher than 30 feet and steeper than 45 degrees (RCW 78.44, chapter 332-18 WAC.